Samantha Chester (Co-Director and Founder)

-She is currently Head of Movement at WAAPA and is very passionate about affordable space for artists.
+She is currently a Lecturer in Movement and Performance Making at WAAPA and is very passionate about affordable space for artists.

 Patricia Wood (Studio Manager)